fracpete/python-console-scripts/2_simple_dep/README.md

-# python-console-scripts
+# python-console-scripts (simple depdendency)
 Example repo for specifying console scripts in Python.

-The example code uses no external dependencies and prints text in the console.
+The example code uses [matplotlib](https://matplotlib.org/) to display text in a figure.

 ## Testing